Make to Order vs Make to Stock for Apparel Brands: How to Choose (2026)

 Reactive layer (5 to 15 percent of revenue): in-season production that responds to trend signals from social media, retailer feedback, or sell-through data.
 Lead times are compressed (4 to 8 weeks), batch sizes are smaller, and the model trades higher per-unit cost for the ability to capture trends that emerge after the season was planned.

 The proportions vary by brand and category.
 A wholesale-heavy basics brand may run 90 percent MTS and 10 percent reactive.
 A DTC-led drop brand may run 30 percent MTS, 50 percent MTO, and 20 percent reactive.
 A luxury brand may run nearly pure MTO.
-The right mix is operating-model specific.
+The right mix is operating model specific, and any benchmark that prescribes a universal split is overfitting.

 How the hybrid works in practice